havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 * STEPPER_MIN_SPINDLE_TIME - minimum time in ms between two steps in spindle Mode
 	* needed to maintain valid information about current position
 	* never set bellow ~30 ms
+* STEPPER_HAL_TIMER_PERIOD  - timer period (number of ticks per 1 period)
+* STEPPER_HAL_TIMER_RESOLUTION - timer resolution (frequency of the timer)
+	* these two influence how quickly will the 16 bit timer fill up, for higher RMP period must be lower, for lower RPM period must be higher

 # Features